Water Damage on the Rise

 Are you covered in case you have water damage? a sewage back up?

 In some homes and properties, drains may be covered by flooring.
 This can cause major issues if water is coming up through the drain and you are not aware.
-This gives mold prime location to grow as the ater is being trapped under the floor and not drying out properly.
-If you are planning on covering a drain with flooring, we highly suggest that you do not, to prevent this from occuring.
+This gives mold a prime location to grow as the ater is being trapped under the floor and not drying out properly.
+If you are planning on covering a drain with flooring, we highly suggest that you do not, prevent this from occurring.

-Ways to prevent a Sewer/ Drain Backup:
+Ways to Prevent a Sewer/ Drain Backup:

 - Backup Valve - make sure that a backup valve is installed by a plumber.
 This will prevent the water from the sewer coming back up into your home or property.

-If you have a leak but not sure where it is coming from, we can perform a thermal scan to find out the source and help remediate it for you.
+If you have a leak but are not sure where it is coming from, we can perform a thermal scan to find out the source and help remediate it for you.
 The longer a leak is going on, the more risk for secondary damage such as mold growth.

-Whether you are experience a flood or have an ongoing leak, do not wait, give us a call and we can send out an emergency team or set up an inspection to determine the cause!
+Whether you are experiencing a flood or have an ongoing leak, do not wait, give us a call and we can send out an emergency team or set up an inspection to determine the cause!
 1-888-551-0514